Strategic Plan Successes

 1. Completed a comprehensive inventory of public-owned infrastructure, significantly improving the management and maintenance of Parks, Facilities, Fleet, Stormwater, and Roads.

-3. Continue to assess data from inventory and condition assessments and improve the quality of data as possible.
+5. Continue to assess data from inventory and condition assessments and improve the quality of data.

 2. Implement a Comprehensive Asset Management Program.